Mike Gundy: 2011 season

-Thus far the high-water mark for Gundy, the Cowboys won the Big 12 championship, the program's first conference championship since 1976 (when they tied as co-champions) and first outright conference championship since 1948.
-The team featured two-time Biletnikoff Award winner Justin Blackmon and quarterback Brandon Weeden, both first-round draft picks in the 2012 NFL draft, as well as a defense that led the FBS in turnover margin.
+The high-water mark for Gundy was the 2011 season.
+The team was led by quarterback Brandon Weeden and eventual two-time Biletnikoff Award winner Justin Blackmon, both first-round draft picks in the 2012 NFL draft.
+The Cowboys' balanced attack was prolific, averaging nearly 50 points, 390 yards passing, and 550 yards of total offense per game—each top 3 in all of the FBS—with a ground program led by Joseph Randle's 24 rushing TDs, 4th in the nation, and with Randle spelled by Jeremy Smith, who contributed 7 TDs and 7 yards per carry on the year.
+The defense also led the FBS in turnovers with 3.4 per game.

+The Cowboys began the season with a preseason ranking of 9th and spent eight weeks ranked 3rd or better.
+At the late-season rank of #2, which earned them a BCS Championship Game appearance if they could win the final two games, the team faltered in a shocking 2OT loss at Iowa State and fell to #3.

-The team narrowly missed the opportunity to play undefeated LSU for the national championship, finishing the regular season ranked third in the country, only .01 points behind No.2 Alabama in the final aggregate BCS poll.
+Despite thoroughly dismantling rival #13 Oklahoma in the Bedlam Game 44-10, they narrowly missed the chance to play undefeated LSU in the championship game, finishing .01 points behind #2 Alabama in the final aggregate BCS poll.
 Instead of the championship, the team was invited to the program's first BCS game, where they defeated Andrew Luck and the Stanford Cardinal 41–38 in overtime at the 2012 Fiesta Bowl.

-2011–2025

-On September 24, 2011, Gundy's Cowboys survived a fourth-quarter rally by Texas A&M to win 30–29.
-It was Gundy's 63rd win as head coach of the Cowboys, vaulting him past Jones to become the winningest coach in school history.
+The team finished first in the Big 12 Conference, the program's first conference championship since 1976 (when they tied as co-champions) and first outright conference championship since 1948.
+The final AP poll ranked the team third with four 1st place votes, behind LSU and Alabama with one and fifty-five 1st place votes, respectively.
+The Colley Matrix, one of six computer rankings that, along with the AP and Coaches' polls comprised the BCS rankings, selected the team as national champions.

+The season also saw Gundy become the school's winningest coach.
+At the end of the season, he was given the Bear Bryant and Eddie Robinson awards for coach of the year.

+2012–2025

-He has since led Oklahoma State to 12 wins in 2011, and 10-win seasons in 2013, 2015, 2016 and 2017, including an appearance in the 2016 Sugar Bowl–the third major-bowl appearance in school history.
+Gundy's teams won at least 10 games in 2013, 2015, 2016 and 2017, including an appearance in the 2016 Sugar Bowl–the third major-bowl appearance in school history.
 Gundy had a hand in 10 of Oklahoma State's eleven 10-win seasons–two as a player, eight as head coach.

 In October 2020, Gundy signed a new "perpetual" or rolling 5-year contract.

 After a disappointing 2024 season where Oklahoma State went 0–9 in conference play, followed by a 1–2 start to the 2025 season, Gundy was fired three games into his 21st season on September 23, 2025.
 He compiled a 170–90 record at Oklahoma State with 12 bowl wins and one conference title.
 At the time of his firing, he was the second-longest-tenured head coach—behind Kirk Ferentz of Iowa—in college football.
-He spent all but five of the first 40 years of his adult life in Stillwater as a player, assistant coach, and head coach.